 We determined the fair value of the derivative liabilities associated with the issuances of the series A preferred shares using a "with-and-without" approach which considers the fair value of the series A preferred shares with and without the embedded features under analysis.
 The valuation involves the fair value of ordinary shares and series A preferred shares, and management's best estimates of the probability of the occurrence of future events, such as a qualified initial public offering, redemption, and liquidation on the valuation date.
 Determining the fair value of ordinary shares and series A preferred shares requires making complex and subjective judgments.
-Management used generally accepted valuation methodologies, including the discounted cash flow approach and the guideline company's approach, which incorporates certain assumptions including the market performance of comparable listed companies as well as the financial results and growth trends of our company, to derive the total equity value of our company.
-The equity value is then allocated using option pricing model among the different classes of shares of our company to determine the fair value of ordinary shares and preferred shares.
-The option pricing model considers series A preferred shares and ordinary shares as call options on the company's equity value, with strike prices based on the liquidation preference of the preferred share.
-The main inputs to this model include equity value of the company, exercise values, expected volatility, expected time to expiration, and risk free interest rate.
-Changes in the inputs to this model or to the probability of the occurrence of future events could have a material effect on the value of our derivative liabilities and, as a result, our consolidated statements of operations as the change in their fair value is reflected in earnings.
+Management used generally accepted valuation methodologies, including the discounted cash flow approach and the guideline company's approach, which incorporates certain assumptions including the market performance of comparable listed companies as well as the financial results and growth trends of our company, to derive the total equity value of ordinary shares and preferred shares.
+The option pricing model among the different classes of shares of our company to determine the fair value of ordinary shares and preferred shares.
+The option pricing model considers series A preferred shares.
+The main inputs to this model include equity value of the company's equity value, with strike prices based on the liquidation preference of the preferred share.
+The main inputs to this model or to the probability of the occurrence of future events could have a material effect on the value of our derivative liabilities and, as a result, our consolidated statements of operations as the change in their fair value is reflected in earnings.